 Life inside the middle school is intended to simulate the richness and diversity of life outside its walls, providing students with academic, practical, life, and social opportunities that encourage the development of the whole person.

-Whether the current school year goal is to improve community service, create more school dances, design a better yearbook, or develop their photography skills, the students, working with teacher/advisors create a richness to their education that could not be created by adults only.
-Successes and failures are evaluated at student-led meetings and working lunches are the norm for each committee member.
+Whether the current school year goal is to improve community service, host sporting events, plan more school dances, design a better yearbook, or produce a podcast, the students, working with teacher/advisors, create a richness to their education that could not be created by adults only.
+In student-led meetings, students reflect on the successes and challenges of committee work where each student has the opportunity to discover new interests and individual talents and skills.
 This type of atmosphere is an essential component of the VMS Middle School experience.

-The VMS Middle School is based on a rigorous core academic program that supports success for all students.
-The Middle School faculty specialize in the following areas of study: Science, Math, Language Arts, History and Spanish.
+Our Middle School is based on a rigorous core academic program that supports success for all students.
+The faculty specialize in the following areas of study:

-The Science curriculum consists of Earth Science, Life Science, and Physical Science.
-In each class, discussion, experimentation, lab work, and field trips enrich the classroom experience.
+The Science curriculum consists of Life Science and Physical Science.
+Discussion, experimentation, lab work, and field trips enrich the classroom experience.
 Math classes are small and specifically designed to meet the needs of each child—whether it be Middle School Math, Pre-Algebra, Algebra or Geometry.

-In Language Arts, students focus on the use of language conventions, creativity and the writing process.
-Active and meaningful participation in literary studies creates a rich environment.
-The History curriculum allows for each child to explore the “story” of World including Ancient, Modern, World and American History, building upon the Montessori “Great Lessons.”
+In Language Arts, students form a community of readers and writers.
+Through the formation of book clubs and formal novel studies, students explore connections between literature and history, their own lives, and the world around them.
+As writers, they focus on the power of language conventions, poetic voice, formal writing, and the writing process.
+The History curriculum allows for each child to explore the “story” of the World including Modern World and American History, building upon the Montessori “Great Lessons.”
 Middle School students actively participate in individual presentations, field trips, research and discussion in order to find the interconnectedness of all humans.

-All students take part in Art, Spanish, Physical Education, Music and Technology classes.
-Additionally, the Middle School offers a wide variety of enrichment courses, such as Math Club, Yearbook class, music, Yoga, Wood Shop, Book club, Musicals, a variety of sports clubs including the Middle School Volleyball Team.
+All students take part in Art, Music, Physical Education, and Technology classes.
+Additionally, the Middle School offers a wide variety of enrichment courses.
 Enrichment classes vary by semester.
 The skills developed by participating in each of these committees, events and classes can be used in all areas of the students’ lives.
 While preparation for high school is of great importance, preparation for life is essential.